Astra 1C

-Astra 1C was a geostationary communications satellite launched in 1993 by the Société Européenne des Satellites (SES), now SES Astra.
+Astra 1C was a geostationary communications satellite launched in 1993 by SES.
 The satellite remained in service until 2011 and is now derelict.

 History

 Astra 1C was the third communications satellite placed in orbit by SES, and was originally deployed at the Astra 19.2°E orbital position.

 The satellite was intended to be replaced in 2002, along with Astra 1B, by Astra 1K but this satellite failed to reach its intended orbit.
 It was eventually relieved of its remaining television/radio payloads by Astra 1KR in 2006.

 In November 2006, prior to the launch of Astra 1L to the 19.2° East position, Astra 1C was placed in an inclined orbit and moved first to 2.0° East for tests, and then in February 2007 to 4.6° East, notionally part of the Astra 5°E cluster of satellites but largely unused.